 1 Day in Singapore Itinerary: Plan Your Perfect Trip

-If you have a long layover in Southeast Asia, let me just say this: turn it into a mini trip.
-This 1 day in Singapore itinerary is exactly what we did in January when my friend and I stopped here on our way home from Thailand (we had a full day and a night in Singapore), and it was one of the best decisions of the trip.
-Singapore is ridiculously efficient, incredibly clean, and manages to feel futuristic and historic at the same time.
+If you have a long layover in Southeast Asia, turn it into a mini trip.
+This 1 day in Singapore itinerary is exactly what we did in January when my friend and I stopped here on our way home from Thailand (we had 30 hours so a full day and a night in Singapore), and it was one of the best decisions of the vacation.
+This Singapore layover plan is great for first-time visitors: it minimizes backtracking, hits the city’s highlights, and incorporates many of Singapore’s most iconic photo locations.

 This post may contain affiliate links.